conniecombs/ConniesUploader/docs/guides/USER_TUTORIAL.md

 ### The app cannot find the uploader sidecar

+Most release users should never need to manage the sidecar manually because it is bundled into the final app.
+If a packaged app reports this error, the build is probably missing its bundled sidecar and should be rebuilt or replaced.

-Build or restore `uploader.exe` on Windows, or `uploader` on Linux/macOS.
+If you are running from source, build or restore `uploader.exe` on Windows, or `uploader` on Linux/macOS.
 The desktop app communicates with that sidecar for uploads and thumbnail generation.

 ## Responsible Use